MARK37 Resources

 Data Privacy Act (NJDPA)

 Follows Virginia with some Connecticut-style additions.
 Covers businesses handling data on 100,000+ New Jersey residents.
-A 2026 bill is working through the legislature to add a ban on selling sensitive personal data.
+Jan 20, 2026: Outgoing Governor Phil Murphy signed A 5017, amending the law to add targeted new exemptions before leaving office.
+A separate 2026 bill (S 2316) is working through the legislature to add a ban on selling sensitive personal data.
 Jan 15, 2025

 Nebraska